 RAC is a 501c3 non-profit organization dedicated to providing access to the arts through opportunity, education and outreach.
 RAC’s programs are supported by modest membership dues, class and workshop fees, commissions on sales, and donations from generous individuals, public-spirited foundations and civic-minded businesses.

-Moving beyond our own membership, RAC reaches out to the community through arts-related activities, sometimes in cooperation with other organizations such as local libraries, historical societies and The Maritime Aquarium.
-In June, we invite everyone to join in the free community plein-air painting competition and show with an opening reception that features live music and refreshments.
+Moving beyond our own membership, RAC reaches out to the community through arts-related activities, sometimes in cooperation with other organizations such as local libraries, historical societies, high schools, environmental groups and the Cultural Alliance of Fairfield County.
+Each June, we invite everyone to join in a free community plein-air painting competition and show with an opening reception that features live music and refreshments.

-RAC’s community outreach includes underwriting an eight-week program for 9- to 11-year-old boys and girls who participate in the Expressive Arts Therapy Group at the Family & Children’s Agency in Norwalk.
+RAC’s community outreach includes underwriting an six-week program for a group of middle school students who participate in the Expressive Arts class at the Family & Children’s Agency in Norwalk.
 Each year’s program culminates in a show at RAC of artwork created by the youngsters.